Buchan Caves Reserve Flood and Fire Recovery

 Royal Cave entrance tunnel

-The entrance to the Royal Cave tunnel was damaged in the Boxing Day flood.
-Procurement is underway to appoint an engineer, to determine what remediation and design is needed to safely re-open the entrance.
+The entrance tunnel to the Royal Cave was damaged in the Boxing Day 2023 flood.
+An engineer has assessed the damage and is providing recommendations on the remediation and design needed to safely re-open the entrance.

 Guide Hut rebuild